Scottsdaaale/Scottsdaaale/README.md

 ## 🚀 Projects

--  🤘 **Metal Discovery App** (in production) - a web application that utilizes the Spotify, and Youtube APIs to help users discover new metal music.
+-  🤘 **Music Discovery App** (in production) - a web application that utilizes the Spotify, and Youtube APIs to help users discover new music.
 - 🎮 **MyClip** - a clip uploading app where you can upload your gifyourgame.com clips.
 Each clip has a comment section, star rating, and an average of the number of stars rated by users.
 - ⌨️ **HyperTyper** - a simple speed typing app made collaboratively during my time at Flatiron School.